YorkEarwaker/Climate-Model/README.md

 C = Conserving civilisation

-If A then B - logic, material implication
+If A then B - logic, material conditional

 | A | B | A -> B | comment |
 | :-: | :-: | :-: | :---- |